 Roy’s career began as a highly skilled tradesman in the print and publishing industry where he worked in pre press repro houses.
 Working predominantly on music, fashion, design and teen magazines such as NME and Creative Review, he gained a broad overview of the printing, design and publishing industries.

-After migrating to desktop publishing in the early 1990’s, with a growing interest in interactivity, the internet and "making computers do smart things", Roy joined LCC in 2000 supporting multimedia and print courses, and later teaching on a Digital Media Design course.
-Finally he become Course Leader of Games Design which was initially offered as a short course, but proved so popular that it grew and developed into the BA it is today.
+With a growing interest in interactivity, the internet and "making computers do smart things", Roy joined LCC in 2000 supporting multimedia and print courses, and later teaching on a Digital Media Design course.
+Finally he become Course Leader of Games Design which was initially offered as a short course, but proved so popular that it grew and developed into the degree it is today.

 Most important things you’ve learnt from students on the course?